 Space-Saving Storage Ideas for Small Home Gyms

-Small home gyms under 150 square feet present a storage challenge: how do you keep weights, bands, and equipment accessible without creating clutter?
-The answer lies in vertical planning and multi-functional storage that maximizes every inch.
+Small home gyms under 150 square feet present a real storage challenge: how do you keep weights, bands, and equipment accessible without creating clutter?
+The answer lies in vertical planning and multi-functional storage that makes the most of every inch.

 Vertical Storage Strategies